jennifermklein/eeniemeenie/README.md

 ## How to run

+To set up your environment:

+- activate a virtual environment and run `pip -install -r requirements.txt`
+- From within the eenie-meenie-fe directory, run `npm install`.

+To start the app:

-From the root directory, run `python manage.py runserver`
+- From the root directory, run `python manage.py runserver` to run the backend server

-From the eenie-meenie-fe directory, run `npm start`
+- From the eenie-meenie-fe directory, run `npm start` to run the frontend server

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Distinctiveness and Complexity